TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Get-B1DTCHealthCheck.md

 ```

 ## DESCRIPTION
-This function is used to query a list BloxOne Health Checks
+This function is used to query a list Infoblox Portal Health Checks

 ## EXAMPLES